jithware/mappoff_wear/README.md

 ## Usage

 ### Hide
-To hide the buttons, tap the screen.
-To show the buttons, tap the screen again
+To hide the buttons, tap the clock.
+To show the buttons, tap the clock again

 [<img src="screenshots/android/hide.webp"
      alt="Hide">](screenshots/android/hide.webp)